Get

 Final Thoughts

 These are the 13 dog breeds that don’t need a lot of exercise.
 These dogs are great for people with mobility issues, people who don’t have easy access to a place to exercise their dog, or those with busy lifestyles.
-Just be mindful of the potential health conditions and the care needs of each of these breeds, and make sure you can handle them before bringing one of these dogs into your home.
+Just be mindful of the potential health conditions and the ongoing care needs of each of these breeds, and make sure you can meet those needs before bringing one of these dogs into your home.

 Featured Image Credit: dezy, Shutterstock